 The Montclair State University Galleries are back with a new director and the first in-person exhibition in nearly two years.

-Tech/Know/Future/ From Slang to Structure runs September 14 through December 11 with an opening reception on Thursday, September 23.
-Dynamic works of art will be installed around campus and in gallery settings, bringing art to the University community in surprising and inventive ways.
+Tech/Know/Future/ From Slang to Structure, which opened in September, runs through December 11 with dynamic works of art installed around campus and in gallery settings in surprising and inventive ways.

 Under the direction of University Galleries Director Megan C. Austin, the exhibition is curated by Tom Leeser, director of the Art and Technology Program and the Center for Integrated Media at CalArts, who has brought together a group of innovative artists including: Morehshin Allahyari, Salome Asega, Nancy Baker Cahill, Stephanie Dinkins, Carla Gannis, Taehee Kim, LoVid, Amelia Marzec, Olivia Mole, Sondra Perry and Casey Reas.